“One can acquire everything in solitude, except character.” Stendhal

 I think that is one of the reasons that it has kept me interested all these years.
 I see community not just for community’s sake or not even for educational sake, but as a tool for transformation.
 Certainly, it is very transformational for people to get involved in community and I also see that it has certain applications for transforming society.

-When you look around society there a lot of things that are going on that are very unsustainable and there does need to be a massive change in the way we are going about things on the planet.
+When you look around society, there a lot of things that are going on that are very unsustainable and there does need to be a massive change in the way we are going about things on the planet.
 Creating a community that has spiritual and sustainable values is a way of addressing some of those different needs of society as a whole.”

-Why live in a community?
+Why live in a more communal way?

 Because studies have shown, as many of us intuitively know, but may have forgotten, that by living in a supportive community most of us will become: